evanjd/python-logi-circle/README.md

 [![Coverage Status][coverage-badge]][coverage-url]
 [![Open Issues][open-issues-badge]][open-issues-url]

+:warning: **This library is in maintenance mode.
+Logitech has ceased all support for individual users of the API and no longer issues API keys.** :warning:

 This library exposes the [Logi Circle](https://www.logitech.com/en-us/product/circle-2-home-security-camera) family of cameras as Python objects, wrapping Logi Circle's official API.

 [Now available as a Home Assistant integration!](https://www.home-assistant.io/components/logi_circle/) :tada: